When it comes to scratching, there’s a huge advantage that traditional turntablist DJs have over the modern DJ.

 Now, let’s go into more detail about all of those aspects.

-All you will need is a direct-drive turntable and maybe a mixer.
+All you’ll need is a direct-drive turntable and maybe a mixer.
 Some turntables have these two things in a single unit.
 Most modern turntables allow for scratching as well, so don’t necessarily lock your search to older or more analog models.

 Use A Slipmat

 You should always use a slipmat that is placed between the record and the platter.
 This prevents you from stopping the whole platter once you place your fingers on the record.
 Basically any paper or plastic material can do the job if you don’t want to pay extra money for it.
-Still, anti-static slipmats are the best choice on the market.
+Still, anti-static slipmats like Serato DJ Slipmat (on Amazon) are the best choice on the market if when it comes to scratching.

 Creating A Collection Of Sample Records